 Phase 3: Public individual ticket sales

-How can I still get Rugby World Cup 2019 tickets now?
+How can I still get tickets to the rugby in Japan now?

 Finally, for those that can or are willing to shell out more cash, there are also so-called hospitality tickets available.
 Sold by Sports Travel & Hospitality Japan, these packages include category A (the best seating) tickets, as well as e.g. access to VIP and lounge areas, dinners, hotel nights and so on.